-Consult with the department head and the Associate Dean for Research to determine if the project falls within the scope and objectives of the Agricultural Research Program of the College of Agriculture and Environmental Sciences.
+• Consult with the department head and the Associate Dean for Research to determine if the project falls within the scope and objectives of the Agricultural Research Program of the College of Agriculture and Environmental Sciences.

 - Identify the existing or needed human and physical resources for the implementation of the project. - Determine that the proposed project can be successfully completed with the financial and other resources available. - Principal Investigators planning to submit a new project proposal must submit a Notice of Intent by February 1 (Appendix E).
-If PI has a current Evans-Allen projects must list and document efforts to seek funding from other agencies. - New proposals must focus on a NIFA Critical Issue/CAES Research Cluster (Priority) area.
+If PI has a current Evans-Allen projects must list and document efforts to seek funding from other agencies. - New proposals must focus on a CAES research priorities.